FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstorestatusselector.md

 progress.
 For example, you can check whether a customer is submitting an order and waiting for the request to complete.

+Responsible for checking the statuses of various asynchronous actions related to checkout.

+This object has a set of getters that return true if an action is in progress.
+For example, you can check whether a customer is submitting an order and waiting for the request to complete.

 ## Hierarchy

 * **CheckoutStoreStatusSelector**